Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 One last point to consider: Those who buy homes on golf courses are usually considered to be knowledgeable about the risks they are taking by living there.
 Courses sometimes have easements to protect them legally from stray golf balls.

 If you or someone you care about has been injured in a golfing accident or other sports accident and you believe negligence was involved, you have the right to ask for money to cover your medical bills, property damage, pain and suffering, and for any permanent disability or loss.
-In order to protect that right, you should speak with the experienced South Carolina injury attorneys at the Louthian Law Firm as soon as possible.
+In order to protect that right, you should speak with the experienced South Carolina injury attorneys at the The Louthian Firm Accident & Injury Lawyers as soon as possible.
 We have 80 years of experience helping injured South Carolinians seek justice, and we’re committed to ensuring that you get the best legal representation possible.
-For a free consultation, call us today at 1-803-454-1200, or fill out our confidential online case evaluation form.
+For a free consultation, call us today at 803-592-6231, or fill out our confidential online case evaluation form.